atudomain/git-conventional-version/README.md

 At the moment, only the following rules apply (I usually use only these but more can be added easily):
 - Start commit with 'fix:' or 'fix(.*):' to bump patch version.
 - Start commit with 'feat:' or 'feat(.*):' to bump minor version.
-- Include in the commit line including 'breaking change:' to bump major version.
+- Include in the commit line with 'breaking change:' to bump major version.

 ## Notices